DustinGrau/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 &#128721; **STOP, PLEASE READ!**

 **The partition scheme for the ESP32-based controllers has changed as of v6.0.0 to support a larger firmware file.
 This requires an update via USB cable for any users who were previously on a firmware release in v5.x or earlier.** You will need to follow the "First-Time Upload" process to use a new, custom partition scheme on the device which provides a larger storage areas for Over-the-Air (OTA) updates.
 The standard flash memory of the ESP-WROOM-32 modules we use is limited to 4MB and must provide space to upload new firmware.
-The default partition size prioritized a "SPIFFS" area which is reserved for file storage but is not used for our purposes.
-By reducing that storage area we can provide space for larger firmware images (app0/app1), and increase the area for non-volatile storage (NVS).
+For context, the default partition prioritized a "SPIFFS" area which was intended for file storage but is not used for our purposes.
+By removing that storage area we can allocate more space for larger firmware images (app0/app1), and increases the area for non-volatile storage (NVS).

 **Old Scheme:**